ScottKillen/MC-Unity-1.7.10-Supplemental/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I use the wonderful [Unity Resource Pack](https://github.com/Unity-Resource-Pack/Unity/tree/1.7.10) when I play Minecraft.
+I use the wonderful [Unity Resource Pack][unity-url] when I play Minecraft.

 Contributions seem to have slowed on the version of the pack for Minecraft 1.7.10.
 As I have been playing with this version of the game, I have made several contributions.
 They are contained here so that others may use them while CyanideX decides whether to include them in the pack.

 ## Using this pack

+1. Download the pack [here][latest-release-url].
+1. Place the downloaded `.zip` file in Minecraft's resourcepack folder.
-- Simply install this pack above Unity in Minecraft's resourcepack settings.
+1. Install this pack above Unity in Minecraft's resourcepack settings.

 ## Contributions